 Similarly, I was concerned about how well the heating element would hold up.
 I was running three Eco modes a day for a little while to test it, and it handled the process like a champ.
-I was running it almost 24 hours a day for a whole week, and it conquered that too.
-The device is still easily able to process through the organic waste I add to it, and in theory, will be a great way to reduce one’s carbon footprint – especially if someone has enough solar capacity to cover the cost of power!
+I ran it almost 24 hours a day for a whole week, and it conquered that too.
+The device can still easily process through the organic waste I add to it.
+In theory, it will be a great way to reduce one’s carbon footprint – especially if someone has enough solar capacity to cover the cost of power!

-I love that it uses carbon filters that can be refilled, and that when you refill the filter with fresh activated carbon, you can add the old carbon into the Lomi or to another composting method.
+I love that it uses carbon filters that can be refilled and that when you refill the filter with fresh activated carbon, you can add the old carbon into the Lomi or another composting method.
 We’re always looking for carbon sources to add to composting methods, so it seems to be a natural source that’s a no-brainer!
-Better yet, the refillable filters ensure that I’m no longer sending proprietary filter cartridges to landfills, and that helps me reduce my waste footprint even more.
+Better yet, the refillable filters ensure that I’m no longer sending proprietary filter cartridges to landfills, which helps me reduce my waste footprint even more.

 Finally, Pela claims about an 80% waste reduction while using Lomi.
 I found that to be accurate overall.
 While most plants are made up of mostly water and thus reduce in volume pretty significantly as they dehydrate, this is likely the fastest way I’ve seen it done so far.